-- Have data and assessment procedures been installed measuring the position of the fishery in relation to the reference points established?
+(c) Have data and assessment procedures been installed measuring the position of the fishery in relation to the reference points established?
 Yes...[1]
 In Part...[1/2] No...[0]

-Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Data and assessment procedures are established that enable the Western Pacific Fishery Management Council's (WPFMC) Pelagics Plan Team to annually measure the status of Hawaii longline and other pelagic fisheries in relation to the reference points.
-The findings are published in the Council's annual report for federally-managed pelagic fisheries.
+Extent of Compliance by Hawaii Pelagic Longline Fisheries = 1 Yes Some No Data and assessment procedures are established that enable the Western Pacific Fishery Management Council's Pelagics Plan Team to annually measure the status of Hawaii longline and other pelagic fisheries in relation to maximum sustainable yield-based reference points.
+The findings are published in the Council's Annual Reports for federally-managed pelagic fisheries.